SidharthArya/SidharthArya/AWESOME-STARS.md

 ## TypeScript

+- [shoelace-style/shoelace](https://github.com/shoelace-style/shoelace) - A collection of professionally designed, every day UI components built on Web standards.
+Works with all frameworks as well as regular HTML/CSS/JS. 🥾
 - [puppeteer/puppeteer](https://github.com/puppeteer/puppeteer) - Node.js API for Chrome
 - [backstage/backstage](https://github.com/backstage/backstage) - Backstage is an open platform for building developer portals
 - [mui/mui-x](https://github.com/mui/mui-x) - MUI X: Build complex and data-rich applications using a growing list of advanced React components, like the Data Grid, Date and Time Pickers, Charts, and more!